Juplter/CodeHS-Python/README.md

 # CodeHS-Solutions-Python
 This repository contains the solutions to the majority of CodeHS exercises for the Python programming language.
-Although, it is required that you attempt the exercises beforehand according to the CodeHS Terms of Use and Service - https://codehs.com/terms.
+However, it is an obligation that you complete all of the problems before using this database according to the CodeHS Terms of Use and Service - https://codehs.com/terms.

 ## Use
 The code should be utilized for verification or reference purposes rather than cheating or skipping exercises.